bnhovde/ES2015-talk/README.md

 - Some features are transpiled to ES5 via syntax transformers
 - More complex features are polyfilled with `babel-polyfill`

-This allows you to use the ES6, 7 and 8 features you want today.

 If you're a little worried about transpiling, I hear you.